 After a few more uphill zigzags, I was at the top.
 What a view too!

 Through a floral archway I saw the tower.
 I’d read this was based off the Eiffel Tower, but with a Czech style influence.

 There was a long line with admission to ascend the tower.
-I opted to walk around the tower for free.
+I opted to walk it for free.